cmw15004431816/cmw15004431816.github.io/docs/learning-record/Basic-writing-and-formatting-syntax.md

 > - `./docs/CONTRIBUTING.md`(Same as the last one)
 > - `/docs/CONTRIBUTING.md`(Root is current)
 >
-> In other cases, `docs/CONTRIBUTING.md` and `/docs/CONTRIBUTING.md` point to different paths, they are not equvalent
+> In other cases, `docs/CONTRIBUTING.md` and `/docs/CONTRIBUTING.md` point to different paths, they are not equal

 Your link text should be on a single line.
 The example below will not work.